-I’m thankful to have had the continuous income during this transition and I am nervous to no longer have that sense of financial security, however I am also excited to continue to create the life that works best for me and my family.
+I’m thankful to have had the continuous income during this transition.
+I can’t deny that I am nervous to no longer have that sense of financial security.
+However, I am also excited to create the life that works best for my family.

 Making Sense of Nonsense

-As I went deeper and deeper into my career the disconnect between what I was giving up for a paycheck became more and more apparent.
-When I started working shortly out of college, I was stunned when I realized that I only had two weeks of vacation a year.
-This calculates out to about 10 days that I could claim for myself from an average of 250 something work days.
+As I went deeper into my career the disconnect between what I was giving up for a paycheck became more apparent.
+As a recent college graduate, I was stunned when I realized that I only had two weeks of vacation a year.
+This calculates out to about 10 days that I could claim for myself.
+10 days out of an average of 250 something work days.
 Suddenly college life didn’t seem so bad.
 There were long breaks that allowed for rest, rejuvenation and adventure.
-College also consisted of more freedom – no one told me where I needed to study or write my papers, just when they needed to be done.
-If I didn’t feel like going to class there was no one I had to report to, and I had the ability to choose my schedule.
+College also consisted of more freedom – no one told me where I needed to study or write to my papers.
+They only told me when those things needed to be done.
+I didn’t have to report to anyone if I didn’t feel like going to class.
+I also had the ability to choose my schedule.

-It didn’t make sense to me that the professional world didn’t follow similar guidelines, however like most people, I just accepted that this was just the way that life was and that there wasn’t anything I could do about it.
-Maybe one day I’d make it to the top of the corporate ladder, I thought, and then I’d be able to dictate my life and schedule.
+It didn’t make sense to me that the professional world didn’t follow similar guidelines.
+However, like most people, I just accepted that this was just the way that life was.
+That there wasn’t anything I could do about it.
+Maybe one day I’d make it to the top of the corporate ladder, I thought.
+Then I’d be able to dictate my life and schedule.

 Leaving the Box

-I was listening to a podcast before I decided to leave my job which talked about placing a mouse in a box from birth.
+I was listening to a podcast before I decided to leave my job.
+The episode was about placing a mouse in a box from birth.
 The mouse believed that there was nothing outside of what was in the box because that was all it knew.
-However, once it got older, the mouse was released from the box and it then discovered that there was this whole other world outside of the box.
+However, once it got older, the mouse was released from the box.
+It then discovered that there was this whole other world outside of the box.

-My hope with leaving the box of a conventional career is that I will also be able to discover this other world.
-A world where you can provide for your family but do not need to give up 40 or more physical hours a week.
+I also hope to discover this other world.
+A world where you can provide for your family but don’t need to give up 40 or more physical hours a week.
 The world has changed so drastically in the last few decades.
 Technology has made things so much more efficient, yet people are working more now than ever before.

 Who am I?

-As a society we are so attached to our work and careers that many of us, myself included, have forgotten or have never even discovered the things we love to do and the things we are passionate about outside of work.
+As a society we are so attached to our work and careers.
+Many of us, myself included, have forgotten or have never even discovered the things we love to do.
+The things we are passionate about outside of work.

 I worked for one of the biggest tech companies in the world.
 I took pride and felt accomplished when I landed the job, but at the end of the day a job is just that – a job.
 It doesn’t define who you are, what you care about, and it shouldn’t be the main or whole source of one’s identity.
 What would you do with all of your time if you never had to work again?
 I am just beginning to try and answer this.
 There are plenty of people who are not completely happy with work, but have made enough money or have enough passive income to retire, yet they choose not to.
 I believe part of the reasoning is because their careers have become their identities.